Students in the Animal Studies Graduate Specialization

 Molly Tamulevich received her B.A in anthropology with a minor in biology from Bryn Mawr College in 2007.
 She is pursuing her Master's degree in Community, Agriculture, Recreation & Resource Studies where she is studying the social status that people receive from their companion animals and how purchasing or adopting an animal based on perceived social value can lead to pet overpopulation and violence.
 Her interests include pit bull welfare, vegan cooking, volunteering for a variety of animal welfare organizations and spending time with her guinea pigs, Jambi and Paul.

-Stephen Vrla is a doctoral student in sociology.
-He plans on focusing on environmental sociology and specializing in animal studies and environmental science and policy.
-He graduated from Williams College in 2010.
-At Williams, he majored in history and completed coursework in environmental studies.
-After graduating, he worked as a wilderness field instructor at a wilderness therapy program in Utah and as a social studies, environmental studies, and English teacher at a boarding school for low-income students in Texas.
-Through this work, Stephen became interested in environmental education programs and the role they play in students' moral development.
-At Michigan State, he plans on pursuing this line of research as well as more general inquiries into animal and environmental ethics, humane education, public policy, and humans' relationships with domestic animals (especially dogs), farm animals (especially pigs), and wildlife (especially wolves and less charismatic species such as deer, squirrels, and opossums).
-Stephen's work is inspired by Hermes, his canine counterpart, as well as by the stray or injured animals he has been unable to rescue.
+Stephen Vrla is a doctoral student in Sociology, Animal Studies, and Environmental Science and Policy.
+He graduated from Williams College in 2010, where he majored in History.
+After graduating, he worked as a field instructor at a wilderness therapy program in Utah and as an English, environmental studies, and social studies teacher at a boarding school for low-income students in Texas.
+Through this work, he became interested in the role schools play in students' moral development, particularly their attitudes toward animals and the environment.
+At MSU, he plans on pursuing this line of research as well as more general inquiries into humans' relationships with domestic, liminal, and wild animals.
+Stephen's work is inspired by Hermes, his canine counterpart, and by the stray or injured animals he has been unable to rescue.

 Ian Werkheiser is a doctoral student in the Department of Philosophy, with specializations in both Animal Studies and Gender, Justice, and Environmental Change.
 He received his BA in History from the University of Washington before teaching English as a Second Language abroad while doing research for his Master’s degree.
 He returned to California to finish his MA in Humanities with a focus on Philosophy from California State University Dominguez Hills.
 His principle research interests are epistemological relationships between knower and known, and how these affect our conceptions and treatment of others, with a particular emphasis on our relationships with the environment and non-human animals.
 More Info